 The private key mechanism is much faster than the public key.
 That’s because a private key requires only one key while the public key requires two keys.

-The private key is kept secret and not disclose to anyone apart from the wallet’s owner.
+The private key is kept secret and not disclosed to anyone apart from the wallet’s owner.
 Once lost, the private key is impossible to restore, and the encrypted file becomes unusable.
 Typically, these keys are difficult to remember as it involves complex numberings.
 Still, the safety of private keys is entirely up to its owner.
 That is why the best method to keep your private keys safe is an offline storage device.
-On the other hand, the public key is open to all users should available upon searches.
+On the other hand, the public key is open to all users and should be available upon search.
 It is unlikely to lose the public key.

 The web content can be digitally signed with the user’s private key and verified by the user’s public key.
 That makes it easy to identify the message sender in the network and confirm that a trusted identity sent a message.

 The digital signature provides certain security benefits such as: